Sirilpy Python Module API 0.7.41 Reference

 Once populated, the PlotData object can be plotted using SirilInterface.xy_plot().

-Plot module for Siril, providing classes for plot data representation and serialization.
-This module enables users to create and configure various types of plots with customizable appearance and error bars.
+Plot submodule for Siril, providing classes for plot data representation and serialization.
+This submodule enables users to create and configure various types of plots with customizable appearance and error bars.

 class sirilpy.plot.PlotData(title='Data Plot', xlabel='X', ylabel='Y', savename='plot', show_legend=True, datamin=None, datamax=None)